 - Sales Representatives

 - Computer Animators

-Alfred State architectural engineering technology graduates may enter directly into either the architectural technology BS or technology management BBA degree program.
+Alfred State architectural engineering technology AAS graduates may enter directly into either the architectural technology BS, the architecture BArch or technology management BBA degree program.
 Please note that a minimum combined GPA of 3.0 is required in Alfred State studio courses (ARCH 1184, ARCH 2394, ARCH 3104, and ARCH 4304) to guarantee admission into ARCH 5306 - Design Studio 3.
 A portfolio review is required of all continuing students not meeting this requirement.